BvSGame/NDA/README.md

 History of changes can be found here: https://github.com/BvSGame/NDA/commits/main/README.md

-8. Wherever there is private content that should not be disclosed, copy the contents of this file without any changes.
+8. Wherever there is private content that should not be disclosed, copy this document without any changes.